-The MA in Philosophy of Physics is an ideal platform for further studies in Philosophy or Foundations of Physics.
-This course will also provide students with Maths and Physics backgrounds with an opportunity to develop verbal, written and argumentative skills that are highly valued by employers.
+The MA in Philosophy of Physics is an ideal platform for further studies in philosophy or foundations of physics.
+This course will also provide students with a background in mathematics or physics with an opportunity to develop verbal, written and argumentative skills that are highly valued by employers.

 REF 2014 results